 Genesis Jewish Book Week Emerging Writers' Programme

-Applications are now open for the 2021 Programme
+Applications have now closed for the 2021 Programme

 About the Genesis Foundation